karshPrime/gists/README.md

 Print every terminal colour alongside its escape sequence.
 Useful as a visual reference when customising prompts, themes, or status lines.

+### `gomake.sh`
+A more robust `go build` wrapper.
+Compiles a Go program for multiple architectures into `./bin/` instead of cluttering the project root.

 ### `periodic.sh`
 Render the periodic table directly in the terminal, with colour coding for groups and properties of each element.